ryman1/keeweb-wiki/FAQ.md

 A: Other pages must have no access to it.
 If you have some strange plugins in your browser installed, they might have access to data on pages, depending on plugin permissions.
 If you think there are some plugins/extensions in your browser which you don't trust, or if you don't believe your browser is secure enough to isolate websites from accessing each other, it's better to use desktop version.

 Q: Does it have any protection from trojans or key loggers?
 A: No. As any password manager.
 No app can have protection against targeted malware running with superuser privileges (which is typical for malware).
 Don't believe in bullshit and don't use password managers if it's common for you to clean out trojans from your computer during an antivirus check.
+You can read more in [KeePass FAQ](http://keepass.info/help/base/security.html#secspecattacks).

 Q: I have forgot my password or lost a keyfile.
 A: There's no way to restore.
 All your data is encrypted with your password and stored inside kdbx on your computer.